wvhulle/rust_presentations/traits_type_elision.md

 Mix of information and quizes (from Tolnay) about:

-1. Traits
+- Traits
+- Generics
+- Super-traits
+- Common trait bounds
-2. Trait bounds
+- Life-time bounds
-3. Supertraits
+- Function traits
+- Function items
+- Closures
+- Impl trait
-4. Trait objects
+- Trait objects
-5. Traits and closures
-6. Type elision (`impl Trait`)
+- Iterators
+- Fallible computations

 Who is already familiar with these topics?